cesar-gz/Web-Frontend-Class/README.md

-# CPSC 349 California State University Fullerton Frontend Class
+# CPSC 349 Web Front-End Class
 Several small projects done in class and at home to practice frontend skills

 ## chattrbox
-* A client application for chat messages
+* A client application for chat messages that uses web hooks

 ## coffeerun
-* A shopping-cart style app called CoffeeRun to manage coffee orders for a food truck.
+* A shopping-cart style app with a datastore to manage coffee orders

 ## ottergram
 * Project that was used to learn and practice html, css, js basics.
 Instagram for otters.